slott56/TigerShark/docs/source/design/parsing.rst

     -   Eyeball the data, figure out what the segment separator is, and provide this "manually."
         The element separator is position 3.
 The component separaror is the 16th element.
 (Yucky, but, sometimes necessary.)

+Often, the source of the message traffic will provide some hint as to what the format *really* is.
+An enterprise may adopt a convention of naming messages :file:`something.edi` to show that the ISA segment is uncompressed and the first line is helpful.
+A name like :file:`something.medi` might should that the ISA segment is compressed and separate metadata is required to identify the separators.
+Perhaps a :file:`something-meta.toml` file could be used to convey the necessary separator information.

 Message Parsing
 ===============

-Pragmatically, message parsing is made complicated by two features:
+Pragmatically, message parsing is made complicated the following feature:

-1. Loops are not present in the text representation.
+    Loops are not present in the text representation.
+There's no identifier or punctuation for loops.
     A Loop contains one or more Segments, defining an expected sequence of Segments.

-2. Composites are not present in the text representation.
-    A Composite contains a number of Elements; it's a kind of sub-Segment.

 This means we have the following relationships.